seagle0128/doom-modeline/README.md

   :hook (after-init . doom-modeline-mode))
 ```

-This package requires the fonts included with `all-the-icons` to be installed.
+This package is able to display icons if `all-the-icons` package and required
-Run `M-x all-the-icons-install-fonts` to do so.
+fonts are installed.
+Run `M-x all-the-icons-install-fonts` to install the
+necessary fonts.
 Please refer to the
 [installation guide](https://github.com/domtronn/all-the-icons.el#installation).

 Strongly recommend to use